cabloy/zova/cabloy-docs/guide/essentials/ioc/local-bean.md

 ```

 ::: info
-The property `counter` defined here is reactive, bidding farewell to the writing style of `ref.value`
+The property `count` defined here is reactive, bidding farewell to the writing style of `ref.value`
 :::

 ## Create Local Bean: testB